Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: State of the Art

 \subsection{Hybrid Control Approaches for Soft Continuum Robots}

-Hybrid approaches integrate \textit{model-based and data-driven methods} to leverage the strengths of both.
-Johnson et al.\cite{johnson_using_2021} developed a method that combines a surrogate \ac{nn} trained on a constant-curvature model with an \ac{nn} trained to estimate the surrogate model’s error based on experimental data.
-This combined model is utilized within the NEMPC framework introduced in~\cite{hyatt_realtime_2020}.
-The approach reduces the data requirements for training neural networks in soft continuum robot control.
-Grube et al.~\cite{grube_open_2024} instead uses an \ac{nn} to solve the inverse kinematics and combines it with a first-principles dynamic model to achieve accurate dynamic open-loop control.
-In~\cite{valadas_learning_2025}, a low-dimensional strain representation, based on a piecewise-constant-strain model, is learned directly from video data.
-This learned model is integrated into a model-based controller and validated in simulation for a two-segment planar \ac{scr}.
-Stölzle and Della Santina~\cite{stolzle_inputtostate_2024} presented the control of a continuum robot in the latent space, where it is represented by a Lagrangian coupled oscillator network.
-Therefore, an encoder from image data and a decoder for the control actions need to be trained.
-However, only fully actuated systems with few \acp{dof} are considered.
-All of these methods still rely on data for training, so the generalization is dependent on the data amount and quality.
-Furthermore, ~\cite{valadas_learning_2025,stolzle_inputtostate_2024} rely on video data, which is usually not available in applications like minimally-invasive surgeries.
+Hybrid approaches integrate \textit{physics-model-based and data-driven methods} to leverage the strengths of both.
+Johnson et al.\cite{johnson_using_2021} combine a surrogate \ac{nn} trained on a constant-curvature model with an \ac{nn} trained to estimate the surrogate model’s error.
+Grube et al.~\cite{grube_open_2024} instead use an \ac{nn} to solve the inverse kinematics and combine it with a first-principles dynamic model.
+In~\cite{valadas_learning_2025}, a \ac{pcs} representation is learned directly from video data. \hlchangestwo{Stölzle and Della Santina~\cite{stolzle_inputtostate_2024} control an \ac{scr} in the latent space, where it is represented by a Lagrangian \ac{con}.
+All of these methods still rely on data for training, so the generalization is dependent on the data amount and quality.}

 \textit{Physics-informed surrogate models} offer the dual advantage of \textit{fast prediction} and \textit{improved generalization} beyond the training domain.
 Various methods have been developed that incorporate physics priors into inference, data, architecture, or loss functions of machine learning models applied for control, inverse problems (e.g. identifying a physical system), neural simulations, and more \cite{Hao2022}.
-In~\cite{liu_physicsinformed_2024}, Lagrangian and Hamiltonian neural networks were employed to control a tendon-driven \ac{scr} in Simulation.
-However, only quasi-static prediction and no control results have been shown for the real soft manipulator, and the underlying training data and physics equations were derived from a \ac{pcc} model considering elongation, which limits the overall accuracy.
+In~\cite{liu_physicsinformed_2024}, \acp{lnn} were employed to control a tendon-driven \ac{scr} in simulation.
+However, the underlying \ac{pcc} physics equations limit the overall accuracy.